 It doesn’t sound like much, and to be honest, we were naysayers ourselves.

 But the truth is: that 30-minute early entry may actually be longer than you think- and worth getting up for!

-This Genie+ hack is a great tip for any type of park goer: if you are hopping or not, this can maximize the day in a BIG way.
+This Genie+ hack is a great tip for any parkgoer: if you are hopping or not, this can maximize the day in a BIG way.

-It will only cost you a little sleep, but it may end up saving you some money.
+It will only cost you a little sleep, but it may save you some money.

-How This Hack Worked For Us At Hollywood Studios
+How This Genie Plus Hack Worked For Us At Hollywood Studios

 - Check the park opening time before you purchase any LL or Individual Lightning Lanes (ILL).
 You may be able to save the money on those ILL and could even pass over Genie+ if you don’t mind standing in a few lines and moving at a swift touring pace.
 It really depends on how much you want to try to fit into your day.

-- Disney transportation starts running 1 hour before the early entry time, so get to the bus stop or Skyliner or Monorail station for that first trip to your park.
+- Disney transportation starts running 1 hour before the early entry time, so, get to the bus stop, Skyliner, or Monorail station for that first trip to your park.

 - If the early entry hour is listed as 8:30 am, chances are you will be allowed into the park even earlier.

-- We were let into the park at 7:45 am vs 8:30 am both times we tried an early entry during our trip.
+- We were let into Hollywood Studios park at 7:45 am vs 8:30 am both times we tried an early entry during our trip.
 And you want to be in that group!